JenniBeadle/flexdoc/docs/Video-summaries/FLEx-vidsum-bulkedit.md

 title: FLEx summaries - Bulk Edit
 ---

 Bulk edit tools allow you to make changes to numerous selected records at the same time.
 There are several bulk edit views.
 It is now possible to use the Bulk Edit Entries tool to work on entry level fields, sense level fields, Example sentences, Allomorphs and Pronunciation.
-There is also a bulk edit view for reversal entries, and one in the texts and words area for bulk edition wordforms.
+There is also a bulk edit view for reversal entries, and one in the texts and words area for bulk edition of wordforms.
 Bulk edit views provide different editing options on tabs.

 ### 28 Bulk Edit: List Choice  {#28}